 Why do I not recommend fat transfers for everyone interested in volume replacement?

-I hate for my patients to be disappointed and unlike dermal fillers, the duration of fat transfer results can be unpredictable.
+The duration of volumizing results from a fat transfer is more unpredictable than the results seen with dermal fillers, so if a patient doesn't need a lot of volume replacement, they may be happier with the results of dermal fillers.
 Some people maintain the volume that the fat restored for over ten years and some people lose all of their improvement in less than three months.
 It's impossible to predict who will get the best results with fat grafting, so patients not willing to do a touch-up fat transfer procedure if needed, should probably choose a different treatment option.

-Call our office at 727-571-1923 today for a free consultation to learn if fat grafting or another treatment can best help you achieve the look you want.
+Call our office at 727-571-1923 today or click here to make an appointment for a complimentary initial consultation, to learn if a fat treatment is your best option.